Thomas-Merlet/Thomas-Merlet.github.io/_posts/2019-03-12-mobile-application-development.markdown

 categories:
 ---

-I have developped a mobile application for the town hall of Châlons-en-Champagne (France).
-I did this project with a teammate named BENNORA Oussama, an other student at ENSAM.
+I have developed a mobile application for the town hall of Châlons-en-Champagne (France).
+I did this project with a teammate named BENNORA Oussama, another student at ENSAM.

 # The Application

-'Jeunes Châlons' is a free application that aims to bring together all the services provided to 15/25 year olds in the Châlons-en-Champagne area, resulting in a total of 300 pages of content, accessible by search engine or specific tabs.
+'Jeunes Châlons' is a free application that aims to bring together all the services provided to 15/25 year old in the Châlons-en-Champagne area, resulting in a total of 300 pages of content, accessible by search engine or specific tabs.

 The application has multiple features among: